 The Arizona court held a hearing in December 1980.
 It found that husband had not made payments for ten years.
 It ordered him to pay $75 per month to support the one remaining minor child.
 The court did not rule on the issue of back support until it clarified the amount due.

-The trial court dismissed the action, since all post-1981 payments had been made.
-It found it was without jurisdiction to adjudicate pre-1981 arrearages under URESA once the children achieved majority.
+The trial court dismissed the action since all post-1981 payments had been made.
+It found it was without jurisdiction to adjudicate pre-1981 arrearages under URESA once the children achieved the age of majority.
 Mrs. Tande appealed.
 The Court of Appeals reversed.
 It held that the trial court can adjudicate arrearages under URESA even though the children are no longer minors.

 The Court further held, however, that contempt was not a proper way to enforce the court decree.
 The Arizona Supreme Court granted husband’s petition for review.
 It agreed to address a court’s use of contempt of court to enforce payment of arrears.